dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 ---

-## Remix
+### Remix
 A browser-based compiler and IDE that enables users to build Ethereum contracts with Solidity language and to debug transactions.

 https://remix.ethereum.org

 ---

-## Truffle Suite
+### Truffle Suite
-- Truffle: a development environment, testing framework and asset pipeline for blockchains using the EVM
+- **Truffle**: a development environment, testing framework and asset pipeline for blockchains using the EVM
-- Ganache: a personal blockchain for Ethereum developers to deploy contracts, develop apps, and run tests
+- **Ganache**: a personal blockchain for Ethereum developers to deploy contracts, develop apps, and run tests
-- Drizzle: a collection of front-end libraries that make writing dapp front-ends easier
+- **Drizzle**: a collection of front-end libraries that make writing dapp front-ends easier

 https://truffleframework.com/

 ---

-## Test Networks
+### Test Networks
-- Ropsten- the one that most resembles the main network, uses Proof of Work consensus algorithm
+- **Ropsten**: the one that most resembles the main network, uses Proof of Work consensus algorithm
-- Rinkeby- uses Proof of Authority consensus algorithm, you need to prove your existence in order to retrieve ethers
+- **Rinkeby**: uses Proof of Authority consensus algorithm, you need to prove your existence in order to retrieve ethers
-- Kovan- uses same consensus algorithm as Rinkeby
+- **Kovan**: uses same consensus algorithm as Rinkeby

 {{% note %}}
 Test networks exist to ease development and provide developers and companies an easy solution to deliver their product on networks that are not exchanging real value but providing the exact same service.